Some useful tips for traveling to Namtso lake

 There are many beautiful lakes in Tibet and you’all of course see many of them during your tibet tours.
 And there’s one lake you should never miss when you travel in tibet: the Namtso lake.
 However, do you know this lake well and do you know how to travel it?
 In this article, I’d like to share you some useful tips for traveling to Namtso lake.

 Best travel time:

-Experienced travellers may choose to spend the night on the lake together, because in that way, they can see the Namtso lake in the early morning as well as in the twilight.
-There are also earth houses available for travellers at this season, but it can only accommodate nine people at most; you can also live in the local army service station.
+Experienced travelers may choose to spend the night on the lake together because, in that way, they can see the Namtso lake in the early morning as well as in the twilight.
+There are also earth houses available for travelers at this season, but it can only accommodate nine people at most; you can also live in the local army service station.

 Must-try food in Namtso:

-1. It is around 280km around the water front of the lake and is about 320km around the bus road circling the lake.
-If you trek all the time, it may takes seven to ten days which depends on your physical strength.
-If you drive a car, then a good 4WDs is required and you may need some local tibetan who is pretty familiar with the road condition all the way and it takes one to two days.
+1. It is around 280km around the waterfront of the lake and is about 320km around the bus road circling the lake.
+If you trek all the time, it may take seven to ten days which depends on your physical strength.
+If you drive a car, then a good 4WDs is required and you may need some local Tibetan who is pretty familiar with the road condition all the way and it takes one to two days.

 2. You should make proper preparation before you trek to circle the lake including making your body be fully adapted to the plateau environment.
-Besides, you should take enough necessary outdoor equipments including rain proofs.
+Besides, you should take enough necessary outdoor pieces of equipment including rainproofs.

 3. Namtso lake is a salty lake and there are not many shops around the lake, so you should prepare enough food and drinks.
 The yak and horses used to carry the packages should be booked in advance in Baingoin County.